microsoft/omi/Unix/doc/setup-ntlm-omi.md

 negotiation of the security protcol from a selection of options, Currently the only option available with omi is the *NT Lan Manager protocol, version 2 (NTLMV2)* which is an improvement over Basic auth in two ways.

-- The password is hashed using an irreversable algorithm, so the password is more secure than Basic.
+- The password is hashed using an irreversible algorithm, so the password is more secure than Basic.

 - The client and server support encryption of your data over http connections, so SSL certificates are not required.